A Montessori preschool experience,

 1. Review!
 Review!
 Review!

 Please review this website.
-It offers information on school hours, calendar, location, pricing, and, most importantly, Montessori Methodology.
+It offers information on school hours, calendar, location, pricing, and, most importantly, the Montessori Methodology.

 2. Looks good!